-Judge, O reader, of my painful situation.
-You are awarc of my innocence : but how was I to prove this satisfactorily to the minds of those who had arrested me, and to those who were to be my judges?
-Circumstances were completely against me.
-Would they believe my story of having received the knife from my bedfellow ?
-If I swear I am totally ignorant what has become of him, will they believe me?
-These, and a thousand other things, rushed into my mind at the moment of my apprehension.
-But what was to be done in this emergency ? they would be satisfied with nothing but my person; and to offer security for my appearance at trial, even if I could have procured friends to become surcty for my so doing, the sum, if sum they would have taken, as I was charged with murder, would have been so great that even here I would have failed.
-There was no course left, therefore, but to commit myself into the hands of an all-seeing Providence, trusting he would so order the course of his events as would elearly show my incoeence.
+Judge, O reader, of my painful situation. are aware of my innocence; but how was I to prethis satisfactorily to the minds of those who had rested me, and to those who were to be my judg Circumstances were completely against me.
+Wo they believe my story of having received the kr from my bedfellow?
+If I swear I am totally ig rant what has become of him, will they believe n These, and a thousand other things, rushed into mind at the moment of my apprehension.
+But w was to be done in this emergency? they would satisfied with nothing but my person ; and to of security for my appearance at trial, even if I cou have procured friends to become surety for my doing,-the sum, if sum they would have taken, I was charged with murder, would have been great, that even here I would have failed.
+The was no course left, therefore, but to commit mysinto the hands of an all-seeing Providence, trustin he would so order the course of his events as wou clearly shew my innocence.

-Resistance, therefore, would have proved as vain as my tears and protestations of my innocence.
-In a word, a warrant was produced, and I was carried back to Deal by the three men; my brother, with another friend, accompanying me, who knew not what to say, or how to comfort me.
+Resistance, therefore, would have proved as vaine my tears and protestations of my innocence.
+In word, a warrant was produced, and I was carried bac to Deal by the three men; my brother, with another index of the second second friend, accompanying me, who knew not what to say, or how to comfort me.

-Being arrived in town, I was instantly hurried to the house where I had slept the preceding night, the master of which was one of the three men who came to apprehend me, though, in my first hurry, I did not recolleet him.
+Being arrived in town, I was instantly hurried to the house where I had slept the preceding night, the master of which was one of the three men who came to apprehend me, though, in my first hurry, I did not recollect him.
 We were met at the door by a crowd of people, every one crying, "Which is he?" "which is he?"
-As soon as I entered, I was accosted by the publican's wife in tears, "O eursed wretch what hast thou done? thou hast murdered and robbed my poor dear uncle, and all through me, who put thee to lie with him.
+As soon as I entered, I was accosted by the publican's wife in tears, "O cursed wretch, what hast thou done? thou hast murdered and robbed my poor dear uncle, and all through me, who put there to lie with him.
 But where hast thou hid his money? and what hast thou done with his body?
-Thou shalt be hanged on a gallows as high as a Maypole."
+Thou shalt be hanged on a gallows as high as a Maypole." (add and and and here hast here hast